mr-ravin/Private-Dock-Cloud/README.md

 - [Ravin Kumar](https://www.linkedin.com/in/ravinkumar21/)
 - [Shray Verma](https://www.linkedin.com/in/shray-verma-24b985bb/)

 #### Note: Private Dock cloud can only be used freely after providing citation or deserved credits to this work.
-For other purposes, Permission is required from Mr. Ravin Kumar, Or any of the contributors listed above.
+For other purposes, Permission is required from Mr. Ravin Kumar, and contributors listed above.
 #### Email_id: mr.ravin_kumar@hotmail.com .